 4. If you freely hang a bar magnetic horizontally, in which direction will it become stable?

-quadrupole.
+and we always have a magnetic dipole or a quadrupole.
 In this Chapter the main focus will be on elementary aspects of magnetism and terrestrial magnetism.

 12.2 Magnetic Lines of Force and Magnetic Field: